spatialos/gdk-for-unity/docs/content/ecs/authority.md

 This component contains a single field, `HasAuthority`, a `bool` that indicates whether the worker instance has authority over the SpatialOS component.

 > Note that this component does not contain information about `AuthorityLossImminent` notifications.
-To listen to these, see [Authority reactive components](#authority-reactive-components) below.
+For information on how a worker instance gets notified about these, see [Authority reactive components](#authority-reactive-components) below.

 ### Authority reactive components